C-ALun/tiktok-data-analysis/README.md

 ## 1. Clone or Download the Repository

-Download the repository to your local machine.
+Download or clone the repository to your local machine.

 ---